 The Infrastructure Manager shall implement the relevant error corrections and the harmonised or equivalent mitigation measures in Agency Opinions or published releases of the specifications, according to point 7.2.10.

-In addition, any modification performed in infrastructure compliant with former set of specifications #2 and #3 shall ensure that the previous conditions (1) and (2) are also preserved.
+In addition, any modification performed in infrastructure compliant with former set of specifications #2 or #3 shall ensure that the previous conditions (1) and (2) are also preserved.

 ETCS System Version implementation rules